 Transaction based revenue, net primarily consists of interchange and ATM revenues from Dave's Checking Product, net of ATM-related fees, and are recognized at the point in time the transactions occur, as the performance obligation is satisfied.
-ATM-related fees recognized as a reduction of transaction based revenue during the periods ended March 31, 2022 and 2021, were \$0.1 million and \$0.2 million, respectively.
+ATM-related fees recognized as a reduction of transaction based revenue during the three and six months ended June 30, 2022 were approximately \$0.1 million and \$0.2 million, respectively.
+ATM-related fees recognized as a reduction of transaction based revenue during the three and six months ended June 30, 2021 were approximately \$0.1 million and \$0.2 million, respectively.
+ATM-related fees recognized as a reduction of transaction based revenue during the three and six months ended June 30, 2021 were approximately \$0.2 million and \$0.4 mi